brain2cpu/BFU/README.md

 #### ChangeListPath

 This optional file will contain a list of all uploaded files.
 Every file appears only once, and the only way to reset the list is to delete or empty it manually.

+## Usage

+After your specific configuration file (ex. my.json) is ready you should start BFU:
+`dotnet BFU/bin/Release/netcoreapp2.1/BFU.dll my.json`
+and go on with your development tasks.